oguzhanemir/Nobel-Laureates-Visualisation/README.md

-This is a D3.js dot plot visualization to compare age and gender of Noberl winners over the years.
+This is a D3.js dot plot visualization to compare age and gender of Nobel Prize winners over the years.

 I have replaced the dots of the plot by bars vertically aligned.
 Their height describes the age, higher the bar older the laureate at the time of their winning.